mefranklin6/ScheduleDeepFreezeAction/README.md

 Because of a limitation in the Deep Freeze CLI, there are brief times that the Deep Freeze password is loaded into RAM as a plain-text string.
 That also means that the encrypted password stored on disk can be decrypted into plain-text, but only by the user that encrypted the password, and only on the machine that the password was originally encrypted.
 The password is sent over the wire encrypted, as all things are with WinRM, but is also briefly in RAM as plain-text on the target.
 Therefore please note that the potential for a password to be read by an unauthorized party is very small but not zero.

-TODO: Encrypt SMTP password.
-Don't put your production SMTP server password in the config!
-This is in the testing stage only.
+Furthermore, if you use SMTP authentication, this script will securely prompt you for your password every time.
+If this is cumbersome, please use a secure method of your choosing.